-6.3 The Chair shall prepare the Provisional Agenda in consultation with the Vice-Chair and host nation, and forward it to the participants at least eight weeks before the opening of the conference.
+6.3 The Chair shall prepare the Provisional Agenda in consultation with the Vice-Chair and host nation, and forward it to the participants at least six weeks before the opening of the conference.

-6.4 The Chair shall be responsible for the organisation of the conference, in conjunction with the Vice-Chair and host nation.
+6.4 The Chair shall be responsible for the organization of the conference, in conjunction with the Vice-Chair and meeting host.

-6.5 The host nation shall provide the Rapporteur and the secretarial facilities for the conference.
+6.5 The host nation (as applicable) shall provide the Rapporteur and the secretarial facilities for the conference.

-6.6 The host nation shall be responsible for the expenses of the conference except those expenses described in Article 6.8 below.
+6.6 The host shall be responsible for the expenses of the conference except those expenses described in Article 6.8 below.

-6.7 The host nation will assist with the arrangement of authorisations and visas, so as to facilitate attendance at the conference.
+6.7 The host will assist with the arrangement of authorisations and visas, so as to facilitate attendance at the conference.

 6.8 All expenses connected with the participation of the Chair and the delegates in the conference shall be defrayed by their respective organizations.

-Article 7

-CONFERENCE AGENDA
+Article 7: CONFERENCE AGENDA

 7.1 The Agenda shall be adopted by the HCA at the beginning of each conference.